 If you feel like your job as a lawyer is stressful, you’re not alone.

-You’ve probably already heard all of the statistics — that lawyers are more than twice as likely to commit suicide than most other professionals, and that they also experience substance abuse and depression rates that are more than double those of the general population, etc.
+You’ve probably already heard the statistics — that lawyers are more than twice as likely to commit suicide than most other professionals, and that they also experience substance abuse and depression rates that are more than double those of the general population, etc.

 Stressed-Out Lawyers Are in Good Company

-As attorney-authors Jeena Cho and Karen Gifford point out in their 2016 book, The Anxious Lawyer, “Many lawyers have been conditioned to constantly strive to be perfect, and feel as though they live in a world where they’re constantly failing.”
+As attorneys Jeena Cho and Karen Gifford point out in their 2016 book, The Anxious Lawyer, “Many lawyers have been conditioned to constantly strive to be perfect, and feel as though they live in a world where they’re constantly failing.”

 Managing Your Stress at Work